What Is A Second Mortgage? Loan Types, Requirements And More

 - At least 20% equity in your home

-- Minimum credit score of 620
+- Credit score of 620 or better

-- Debt-to-income ratio (the portion of your income that goes toward debt) below 43%
+- Debt-to-income ratio (DTI) below 43%

 There’s no denying that a second mortgage offers some great advantages.
 However, just like with any financial product, there are some consequences you should bear in mind before you take one out.

-A second mortgage can also be expensive when you factor in interest, closing costs and fees.
-In addition, it may put more strain on your income.
+A second mortgage can also be expensive when you factor in interest, closing costs and fees, which may put more strain on your income.
 If you lose your job or face an unexpected medical bill, you could end up in some serious debt.

-While these risks aren’t necessarily reasons to avoid a second mortgage, they are certainly important to consider.
+While these risks aren’t necessarily reasons to avoid a second mortgage, they are certainly important factors to consider.